Licensing and Fees

 CCPN: The Collaborative Computing Project for Nuclear magnetic resonance

-CCPN Software: Software authored by CCPN and covered by this license.
+CCPN Software: Software authored by CCPN and covered by this licence.

 Workplace: The laboratory, group, or work unit where CCPN software is used.